kiwicarolin/kiwicarolin.github.io/index.md

 layout: default
 ---

-## Building AR/VR technology for meaningful use
+## Building AR/VR technology for novel future use

-* Exploring interactive reconstructed crime scenes in Virtual Reality for better understanding of the events that transpired
+* Exploring new interactive ways to view reconstructed environments in Virtual Reality
 * Investigating the impact of Virtual Reality on decision-making, attention and memory in a reconstructed scene following a narrative
-* Improving presentation of forensic evidence for better understanding by the Jury
-* Establishing guidelines for future use of Virtual Reality in court
+* Establishing novel guidelines for future use of Virtual Reality in court

 **[Have a look at some past and ongoing work](./portfolio.html)**